themrchas/vue-deploy-1/README.md

     - Uses normal build process 'npm run build'
     - Requires sass loader and adjustments in main.js
 - Creating a Vue custom element
-  - Custom element only allows you to appas in strings as props and there is not 'reactivity' between custom element and other DOM constructs
+  - Custom element only allows you to pass in strings as props and there is not 'reactivity' between custom element and other DOM constructs
   - In main use const wrappedElement = wrap(Vue,App); window.customElements.define("v-money",wrappedElement);
   - This method allowed bootstrap to be scoped to custom element only
   - Requires adjustments in main.js and use of web-component-wrapper